einar-hjortdal/vistas/README.md

 # vistas

-Central file server API, meant to be deployed behind a revserse proxy.
+Central file server API, meant to be deployed behind a reverse proxy.

 ## Features